News & Events

 Accept Cookie

-Manage Licensing Preferences
+Manage Permission Preferences

 Our advertising partners can set these cookies through our site.
 These cookies can be used by advertising partners to track your use of our website according to their own policies, and can combine the corresponding information with other information, and then display relevant advertisements to you on our site and other sites.
 If you do not allow the use of these cookies, you will not see personalized ads on the Zoom website or products.

-• +function
+• +Function

 These cookie support websites provide enhanced and customized features.
 Cookies may be set by us or by third-party providers who add services to our web pages.
 If you do not allow these cookies, some or all of these services may not work properly.

-• +performance
+• +Performance

 These cookies enable us to calculate traffic and traffic sources so that we can evaluate and improve the performance of our website.
 These cookies can help us understand which pages are the most popular and which pages are the least popular, and understand how visitors browse the website.
 If you do not allow these cookies, we will not know when you have visited our website, nor can we monitor website performance.

-• +Absolutely necessary
+• +Absolutely Necessary

-Always active
+Always Active

 These cookies are absolutely necessary for the operation of the website and cannot be closed in our system.
 Generally, these cookies will only be set when you make a near service request behavior (for example, setting your privacy preferences, logging in, or filling out a form).
 You can set your browser to block or remind you of these cookies, but some parts of the website may not work.